Filippo Inzaghi

-Inzaghi played as a striker for several Italian clubs, and spent the most notable spells of his club career with Juventus and AC Milan, winning two UEFA Champions League titles (2003, 2007), and three Serie A titles (1998, 2004, 2011).
+Inzaghi played for several Italian clubs and spent the most notable spells of his club career with Juventus and AC Milan, winning two Champions League titles (2003, 2007), and three Serie A titles (1998, 2004, 2011).
 He is the seventh highest scorer in Italy, with 313 goals scored in official matches.
-He is currently the sixth-highest goal scorer in European club competitions with 70 goals, behind only Cristiano Ronaldo, Lionel Messi, Robert Lewandowski, Raúl and Karim Benzema.
-He is also Milan's top international goal scorer in the club's history with 43 goals.
+He is currently the sixth-highest goalscorer in European club competitions with 70 goals, behind only Cristiano Ronaldo, Lionel Messi, Robert Lewandowski, Raúl and Karim Benzema.
+He is also Milan's top international goalscorer in the club's history with 43 goals.
 He also holds the record for most hat-tricks in Serie A with 10.

 At international level, Inzaghi earned 57 caps for the Italy national team between 1997 and 2007, scoring 25 goals.
-He represented his country at three FIFA World Cups, winning the 2006 edition, and he also took part at UEFA Euro 2000, where he won a runners-up medal.
+He represented his country at three FIFA World Cups, winning the 2006 edition, and he also took part in UEFA Euro 2000, where he won a runners-up medal.

+His younger brother, Simone Inzaghi, is also a football manager and former Italian international player.

 Club career

 Early career

 Inzaghi's favourite footballers as a child were Paolo Rossi and Marco van Basten.
 The elder brother of fellow footballer Simone Inzaghi, he got his start playing for hometown club Piacenza as a teenager in 1991, but made only two league appearances before being loaned to Serie C1 side Leffe, with whom he scored an impressive 13 goals in 21 matches.
 In 1993, Inzaghi moved to Serie B club Hellas Verona and scored 13 goals in 36 league appearances.
 Upon his return to Piacenza, he scored 15 times in 37 games helping his team win Serie B and proving himself to be an exciting young prospect.

 Inzaghi made his Serie A debut when he transferred to Parma in 1995, but scored only twice in 15 league matches.
 One of these two goals came against one of his former clubs, Piacenza, literally "making him cry".
 He added another two goals in European competitions that season.
-The following season, he moved on to Atalanta, finishing as the Capocannoniere (Serie A's top scorer) with 24 goals after scoring against every team in the league.
-He was awarded Serie A Young Footballer of the Year and served as team captain in the last game of the season.
+In the following season, he moved on to Atalanta, finishing as the Capocannoniere (Serie A's top scorer) with 24 goals after scoring against every team in the league.
+He was crowned Serie A Young Footballer of the Year and served as team captain in the last game of the season.